sjml/DotfileWatcher/README.md

 Throw it in Login Items and let it do its thing.

 Could be set up to be more configurable, but it does what I need.
+Note that it just polls the directory every minute instead of watching for changes so it can pop more immediately.
+The file watching API is annoying; one-minute polling is easy.
+Here we are.